Animadversio/Animadversio.github.io/_academic_notes/Note-on-Computer-Vision.md

 * Use epipolar geometry to constraint the search, maybe not enough!
 * Actively illuminate the object with a line and match it
-* Line scanning could be **multiplexed**, using structured light / multi-line to scan.
+* Line scanning could be **multiplexed**, using structured light / multi-line to scan in parallel!
 * **Note**
   * There will always be occlusion problem. so multiview of the object may always be required.
   * Background light may affect the result (the laser should be unique enough! )